FlavScents AInsights Entry for Geraniol (CAS: 106-24-1)

 7. Toxicology, Safety & Exposure Considerations

 Geraniol is considered safe for oral exposure in flavor applications, with an acceptable daily intake (ADI) established by regulatory bodies.
-For dermal exposure in fragrances, geraniol is known to cause irritation and sensitization in some individuals, and its use is restricted by IFRA standards.
+For dermal exposure, geraniol is known to cause irritation and sensitization in some individuals, which is addressed by IFRA guidelines for fragrance use.
 Inhalation exposure is generally considered low risk, but occupational safety measures should be in place to minimize prolonged exposure.
-The risk profiles for food and fragrance applications differ, with more stringent controls in place for dermal exposure.
+The risk profiles for food and fragrance applications are similar, with dermal exposure requiring more caution.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature